 So if you generate $100 of new sales revenue in January, the assumption is that you will have that $100 of recurring sales revenue for the remaining 11 months of the year.
-Then, if you generate $100 of new revenue for February, you will count that new $100 in your account as a recurring sale for the remaining 10 months of the year.
+Then, if you generate $100 of new revenue for February, you will count that new $100 in your account as a recurring sale for the remaining ten months of the year.
+And so on.

 In addition to the new revenue you’re acquiring each month, you’re also reaping the benefits of the revenue you earned in recurring sales in previous months.
 This leaves you with 78 months worth of revenue by year’s end.